NCEAS/metadig-engine/docs/developer-guide.md

 ## Troubleshooting metadig-engine

-### Queue A Test Assessment Request

-### Queue A Test Scorer Request

 ### k8s metadig-engine

-For information regarding monitoring and troubleshooting metadig-engine running in the k8s environment, se"e Troubleshooting MetaDIG Engine Services" in the
+For information regarding monitoring and troubleshooting metadig-engine running in the k8s environment, see Troubleshooting MetaDIG Engine Services" in the [operations manual](operations-manual.md).
-`MetaDIG Kubernetes Operations Manual`.

 ## metadig-engine PostgreSQL Database